Closed Sets and Operators thereon: Representations, Computability and Complexity: Introduction

 \section{Introduction}

 Closed subsets of Euclidean space, and in particular subclasses thereof like compact subsets, are important throughout many parts of pure theoretical mathematics, but also of no less relevance in disciplines like numerical analysis, convex optimization, or computational geometry.
 It is necessary to first define encodings for sets in order to describe computations on them which can be performed in a reasonably realistic computational model (which can even be implemented and used in practice \cite{Mueller:iRRAM}).
-We choose the function oracle Turing machine model as in \cite{KF82,Ko91,KawamuraCook} with encodings (functions of form $\phi \colon \Sast \to \Sast$) of continuous objects (reals, functions, sets) are passed to as oracles.
-The accompanying complexity notion is the one of second-order polynomials \cite{KawamuraCook} -- with the explicit addition of parameters which leads to a second-order equivalent of discrete parameterized complexity \cite{KMRZarXiv,Ret13}.
+We choose the function oracle Turing machine model as in \cite{KF82,Ko91,KawamuraCook} with encodings (functions of form $\phi \colon \Sast \to \Sast$) of continuous objects (reals, functions, sets) are given as oracles.
+Computational efficiency is gauged by second-order polynomial runtime bounds \cite{KawamuraCook} -- with the explicit addition of parameters which leads to a second-order equivalent of discrete parameterized complexity \cite{KMRZarXiv,Ret13}.